openedx-unsupported/edx-app-android/wikis/pull_request_readme.md

 - Did you rebase against master?
 (TODO How to rebase)

 ### Creating the PR
 Open a new pull request against the edx-app-android repository.
 The title of the PR should describe the feature, fix, or change that is being made.
-The description should have information that is relavent to anyone reviewing the PR.
+The description should have information that is relevant to anyone reviewing the PR.

 Example template below.
-Some of these items may not be relavent for every PR, for example, an open source contributor external to edX may not be using our JIRA ticketing system and will not have a JIRA ticket number.
+Some of these items may not be relevant for every PR, for example, an open source contributor external to edX may not be using our JIRA ticketing system and will not have a JIRA ticket number.

 ```
 ### Description